 - Colour: black

-Keen cooks who struggle for time, but not ideas.
+This appliance suits keen cooks who struggle for time, but not ideas.
 It is so versatile and is also great for giving you the function of several appliances, without needing the kitchen space for them all.
-This capacity is perfect for families and although the unit is quite big, it is a great choice for smaller kitchens if you are struggling to choose between a fryer, slow cooker and steamer and only have room for one.
+This capacity is perfect for families and although the unit is quite big, it is a great choice for smaller kitchens if you are struggling to choose between the best pressure cooker, slow cooker, air fryer and steamer and only have room for one.
 You can even use it in place of your hob and oven.

 The main unit includes a removable cooking pot that is used for all functions – the Ninja Foodi Max won't operate unless the pot is present.
 Then, you get a cook and crisp basket that sits inside the pot for 'frying' food.
 Ninja Kitchen accessories can be bought for the Foodi Max on their website – including a glass pot lid, loaf tin and muffin mould – plus any replacement parts you might need.

 When you take everything out of the box it looks like a lot to store away, but I have kept all parts but the pressure lid and racks in the unit.
-While the pressure lid is quite chunky, it will go easily in a drawer or cupboard with the racks.
+While the pressure lid is quite chunky, it will go easily in a drawer or cupboard along with the racks.
 Overall, the Foodi Max is not a bad piece of kit to look at.
-Sure, it is rather imposing on a worktop and quite high, but the footprint is similar to your larger slow cooker.
-In a stylish black and silver finish it would fit in with the style of most kitchens – a good job since being quite weighty, you will be keeping this out rather than moving to and from a cupboard.
+Sure, it is rather imposing and quite high, but the footprint is similar to your larger slow cooker.
+The black and stainless steel finish will go with plenty of schemes if you do decide to leave it out on the countertop.

 Before first use, the cooking pot and other removable attachments need a quick wash with warm soapy water.
 The pressure lid needs to be washed carefully and allowed to dry thoroughly to prevent anything blocking the vent.